Velesio/velesio-aiserver/docs/architecture.md

 ## Independent Components

-velesio AI Server consists of **three independent, deployable components** that can run together or separately:
+Velesio AI Server consists of **three independent, deployable components** that can run together or separately:

 | Component | Description | Documentation |
 |-----------|-------------|---------------|